 Workers Comp and Social Security Disability Law

-At Manley Burke, we know that accidents happen and that the injuries they cause can impact all areas of your life.
+Accidents happen, and injuries can impact all areas of your life.
 A serious injury can leave you burdened with costly medical bills and unable to work in the same position or capacity as before you were injured.
 This can take a serious financial toll on you and your family.
 You may need workers compensation or Social Security Disability benefits to help cover medical bills and other expenses while you are unable to work.

-While it is possible to file a workers’ compensation claim or request Social Security Disability benefits without the aid of an attorney, it is not always advisable.
-An attorney experienced in Ohio workers’ compensation law and Social Security Disability regulations can help ensure the filing or appeals process goes smoothly.
+An attorney experienced in Ohio workers’ compensation law and Social Security Disability regulations can help ensure the filing or appeals process goes smoothly to get you the help you deserve after an work related injury.
 Manley Burke attorney George Moeller has more than three decades of legal experience and focuses his practice on Ohio workers’ compensation and Social Security Disability.
-George is prepared to provide aggressive representation and can assist you in every aspect of your case.
+George will provide aggressive representation and can assist you in every aspect of your case.

 Everyone has the right to a safe workplace.
 However, some jobs are inherently more dangerous than others.
 Construction sites, for instance, tend to be risky for workers — even when all safety regulations are followed.
 When employees are injured on the job, workers’ compensation benefits cover their medical bills for treatment related to their injuries or occupational illnesses.
 In Ohio, the Bureau of Workers’ Compensation (BWC) is involved in all workers’ compensation claims.